-- 1.1.1 Healthy, liveable and safe communities are sustained by: - a) promoting efficient development and land use patterns which sustain the financial well-being of the Province and municipalities over the long term; - b) accommodating an appropriate range and mix of residential (including second units, affordable housing and housing for older persons), employment (including industrial and commercial), institutional (including places of worship, cemeteries and long-term care homes), recreation, park and open space, and other uses to meet long-term needs; - avoiding development and land use patterns which may cause environmental or public health and safety concerns; - avoiding development and land use patterns that would prevent the efficient expansion of settlement areas in those areas which are adjacent or close to settlement areas; - e) promoting cost-effective development patterns and standards to minimize land consumption and servicing costs; - f) improving accessibility for persons with disabilities and older persons by identifying, preventing and removing land use barriers which restrict their full participation in society; - g) ensuring that necessary infrastructure, electricity generation facilities and transmission and distribution systems, and public service facilities are or will be available to meet current and projected needs; and - promoting development and land use patterns that conserve biodiversity and consider the impacts of a changing climate. - 1.1.2 Sufficient land shall be made available to accommodate an appropriate range and mix of land uses to meet projected needs for a time horizon of up to 20 years.
+- 1.1.1 Healthy, liveable and safe communities are sustained by: - a) promoting efficient development and land use patterns which sustain the financial well-being of the Province and municipalities over the long term; - b) accommodating an appropriate affordable and market-based range and mix of residential types (including single-detached, additional residential units, multi-unit housing, affordable housing and housing for older persons), employment (including industrial and commercial), institutional (including places of worship, cemeteries and long-term care homes), recreation, park and open space, and other uses to meet long-term needs; - avoiding development and land use patterns which may cause environmental or public health and safety concerns; - d) avoiding development and land use patterns that would prevent the efficient expansion of settlement areas in those areas which are adjacent or close to settlement areas; - e) promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve cost-effective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs; - f) improving accessibility for persons with disabilities and older persons by addressing land use barriers which restrict their full participation in society; - g) ensuring that necessary infrastructure and public service facilities are or will be available to meet current and projected needs; - h) promoting development and land use patterns that conserve biodiversity; and - i) preparing for the regional and local impacts of a changing climate.

+1.1.2 Sufficient land shall be made available to accommodate an appropriate range and mix of land uses to meet projected needs for a time horizon of up to 25 years, informed by provincial guidelines.
 However, where an alternate time period has been established for specific areas of the Province as a result of a provincial planning exercise or a provincial plan, that time frame may be used for municipalities within the area.